fission/docs.fission.io/docs/content/en/docs/installation/_index.en.md

 ## Kubernetes Cluster

-If you don't have a Kubernetes cluster, [here's a official guide to set one up](https://kubernetes.io/docs/setup/).
+If you don't have a Kubernetes cluster, [here's an official guide to set one up](https://kubernetes.io/docs/setup/).

 {{% notice info %}}
 Fission requires Kubernetes 1.9 or higher